nickduck1/RWP/README.md

 - The only thing remaining in the Core is implementing the rendezvous_key search/find feature.
 (DONE)
 - Integrate the real server (not tserver.py), with the core (RRKDHT.py).

-Interrupted integration, Because Ive made a mistake.
-(I've fixed the mistake and proof-tested it 3 times) but I'm still working on one last update!
+Interrupted integration, Implemented search cycle detection!
+(I still havn't proof-tested it yet, But its working well till now!)
+Next step: proof-testing search cycle detection, Then: Integration!

 Note:
 It may take a while to be ready for real use (production), Because i have studies and AI is not that good in helping.